 What transpired was my diagnosis of common variable immune deficiency.
 My compromised immune system got its ass kicked by a childhood illness.

 There was concern from the doctors that I may have suffered some brain damage from the swelling of the encephalon layer.
 But, I came out of the coma with only one abrasion on my brain, resulting in a future epilepsy diagnosis after I suffered two grand mals in May 1998.
+Being referred to a neurosurgeon in these instances is an important part of getting the best diagnosis for your condition, that is why neurosurgeons like dr timothy steel as well as his fellow colleagues are trained to see how this can affect people and on what scale, so my diagnosis looked to be one that was going to stay with me.

-I’ve had other health problems—mostly blood related—and they’ve all threatened mortality to a degree.
+I’ve had other health problems-mostly blood-related-and they’ve all threatened mortality to a degree.
 Hemolytic anemia, idiopathic thrombocytopenic purpura and aplastic anemia, which I’ve been in remission from since September, 2010.
 People with my condition are also known to have a higher risk of leukemia.

 Now, coming back to the present, when my wife and I discovered she was pregnant, my first concern was would our child get saddled with the same health issues I have.